golemfactory/yagna-docs/requestor-tutorials/vm-runtime/computation-payload-manifest.md

 _Computation Payload Manifest_ **can** contain _Computation Manifests_ object.

-With Computation Manifest object, [Requestor](../../introduction/requestor.md) constrain themselv to a certain set of allowed actions, to be negotiated with and approved by a [Provider](../../introduction/provider.md).
+With a Computation Manifest object, [Requestor](../../introduction/requestor.md) constrains themself to a certain set of allowed actions, to be negotiated with and approved by a [Provider](../../introduction/provider.md).

 Requestors' actions will be verified against the _Manifest_ during computation.

-Supported _Computation Manifest_ constrains:
+Supported _Computation Manifest_ constraints:

   - #### `compManifest.script`